AI4Science-cloud/AI4MOF/README.md

 There are four categories or sections: 1.
 Job, 2.
 Processing, 3.
 Training, 4.
 Models

 1. **Job:** This section encodes the settings specific to the type of job to run.
-Current supported are: Training, Predict, Repeat, CV, Hyperparameter, Ensemble, Analysis.
+Current supported are: Training, Predict, Repeat, Analysis.
 The program will only read the section for the current job, which is selected by --run_mode in the command line, e.g. --run_mode=Training.
 Some other settings which can be changed in the command line are: --job_name, --model, --seed, --parallel.

 2. **Processing:** This section encodes the settings specific to the processing of structures to graphs or other features.
 Primary settings are the "graph_max_radius", "graph_max_neighbors" and "graph_edge_length" which controls radius cutoff for edges, maximum number of edges, and length of edges from a basis expansion, respectively.
 Prior to this, the directory path containing the structure files must be specified by "data_path" in the file or --data_path in the command line.